KauzClay/docs-tap/scst-store/additional.hbs.md

 # Additional documentation for Supply Chain Security Tools - Store

-This topic describes additional documentation you can use with Supply Chain Security Tools - Store.
+This topic lists extra topics for explaining Supply Chain Security Tools (SCST) - Store in more detail.

 ## Use and operate